reslear/CapacitorGoogleAuth/README.md

 });
 ```

-> see `init` method options - descriptions, examples, default values and types in `definition.ts`
+> see `initialize` method options - descriptions, examples, default values and types in `definition.ts`

 Use it